 Mount Kosciuszko Hiking Guide (Walking Tracks to the Summit)

 Mount Kosciuszko in the Snowy Mountains in New South Wales is Australia’s highest point, peaking at 2,228 metres above sea level.
+This hiking guide explores the three walks to the summit of Mt Kosciuszko.

-History of Mount Kosciuszko
+About Mount Kosciuszko

 Mount Kosciuszko was discovered and climbed in 1840 by Sir Paul Edmund Strzelecki, a Polish explorer and scientist who surveyed large parts of NSW, Victoria and Tasmania.